 Ruarwe is a small fishing village located along the northern shores of lake Malawi (formerly Lake Nyasa), roughly 60km north of Nkhata Bay and 500km north of the capital Lilongwe.

-It is an extremely rural and beautiful part of the country which suffers from lack of infrastructure: there are no roads, no power grids and limited phone reception.
+It is an extremely rural and beautiful part of the country which suffers from lack of infrastructure: there are no roads (access by boat or foot only) and a very limited power supply.

 Who are we?